Polyunsaturated Fats Give Sugar A Bad Name.

 …rather than being beneficial, an LCHFD may ultimately contribute to faster decline in β-cell function.

 Overall, this diet resulted in greater impairment in glucose tolerance.
 Our results do not support the recommendation of an LCHFD for use in prediabetes;’ (Lamont, B, et al., 2016)

-Although the authors have failed to acknowledge the significance of the relatively high unsaturated fat content (which I have discussed in previous posts on the topic) of the diet in question here, this very recent study provides further evidence in relation to the dangers of sugar restriction, and increased fat consumption, particularly in relation to disorders of metabolism including obesity as well as diabetes.
+The authors need to acknowledge the significance of the relatively high unsaturated fat content (which I discuss in previous posts on the topic) of the diet in question here.
+But this very recent study provides further evidence concerning the dangers of sugar restriction and increased fat consumption, particularly with metabolism disorders, including obesity and diabetes.

-Once again it seems as though a diet restricting fat intake (particularly polyunsaturated fat) and providing sufficient protein from milk cheese and gelatin and increased amounts of sugar from sweet ripe juicy fruits, fruit juice, honey and sucrose, is a rational and logical approach to improving metabolic function, providing protection from related issues of diabetes and obesity.
+A diet restricting fat intake (particularly polyunsaturated fat) and providing sufficient protein from milk, cheese and gelatin and increased amounts of sugar from sweet ripe, juicy fruits, fruit juice, honey and sucrose is a rational, logical approach to improving metabolic function.
+And for protecting from related issues of diabetes and obesity.

 See more here